wp-plugins/simple-testimonial-rutator/readme.txt

 Answer:Find the "Simple Testimonial" Widget from "Appearance >> Widgtes >> Simple Testimonial" and add widget where you want to show it.

-3.Can i show all testimonials on any specific page?
+3.How i can publish all testimonials on any specific page?

-Answer:Yes,you have just need to create a new testimonial page and add this [str_testimonials] shorcode, after add this shortcode all testimonials will be publish on that page
+Answer:You have just need to create a new testimonial page and add this [str_testimonials] shortcode, after add this shortcode all testimonials will be publish on that page!

 == Screenshots ==